 5. You shouldn't refine backlog items currently under development.
 You should refine the backlog for the next sprint or subsequent sprints.

 6. Don't refine the backlog of the current sprint until it ends.
 You might feel tempted to only refine backlog items until the very last minute.
-That's not good. 🚫 Unexpected things happen, such as busy agendas, discussions that take longer than anticipated...as a result, you might not deliver what's expected.
+That isn't good.
+Unexpected things happen, such as busy agendas, and discussions that take longer than anticipated...as a result, you might not deliver what's expected.